-Are you wondering how to treat tetracycline teeth, or would you like to know more about what it is?
-This condition refers to teeth that have noticeable discoloration caused by the antibiotic tetracycline.
+Are you wondering how to treat tetracycline teeth?
+This term refers to teeth that have noticeable discoloration and staining caused by the antibiotic tetracycline.
 It usually manifests as gray or brown stains that form bands or stripes across the teeth.

 In this article, we’ll explain why teeth become discolored and what you can do about it.
 We’ll also answer these questions:

 - What are tetracycline teeth?

 - What is the cause behind them?

 - How do you remove tetracycline stains from teeth?